CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 The most useful plugin I found is NppGTags.
 Open any file in the workspace root directory and click `Workspace->Create database`.
 Make sure if the workspace path is loaded.
 To check the path - hit `Alt+\`.

-If you know how to use ctags.exe - download and compile it from the sources and after running ctags you'll be able to use `NppTags` and `TagLEET`, but if you will want to generate tags database from the editor's interface - it will be slow.
-The built `ctags.exe` version you can find in `Notepad++Portable\App\Notepad++64\ctags-p5.9.20210718.0` directory and you can setup `NppTags->Options...` path to `ctags.exe` destination.
+If you know how to use ctags.exe - download and compile it from the sources and after running ctags you'll be able to use `NppTags` and `TagLEET`.
+If you want to generate tags database from the editor's interface - make sure you opened file in the root directory where you want tags database to be generated and Tags Tree panel is closed, otherwise it will too slow to generate tags file.
+The built `ctags.exe` version you can find in `Notepad++Portable\App\Notepad++64\ctags-p5.9.20210718.0` directory and you can setup `NppTags->Options...` path to `ctags.exe` location.

 #### Git